2i2c-org/docs/about/pricing/costs.md

 ## Cloud costs

-We try to pass through cloud costs directly to our communities in a transparent manner.
+We pass through cloud costs directly to our communities in a transparent manner.
 This encourages us to continually reduce the cloud costs for our communities, and helps them understand how their decisions affect their cloud bill.

 ### What components make up my cloud bill